ADVANCED SURFACE ABLATION (ASA)

 Advanced Surface Ablation uses laser treatment on the surface of the cornea after removing the surface cells (called the epithelium) which then regrow.
-For the painless procedure of advanced surface laser ablation, a drop of anesthetic is placed upon the eye followed by removal of the surface epithelium (cells) using the laser, alcohol, or scraping gently (or a combination of techniques).
+For the painless procedure of advanced surface laser ablation, a drop of anaesthetic is placed upon the eye followed by removal of the surface epithelium (cells) using the laser, alcohol, or scraping gently (or a combination of techniques).
 A bandage contact lens is placed in the eye for 5 days.

 Advantages of Advanced Surface Ablation (ASA)

 ASA is the modern and much-improved procedure that replaced PRK.